 People come to Pinterest to solve problems, get ideas and be inspired.
 From finding the best hair tutorial to travel itineraries and recommendations for their next vacation.
 With that information, we can tailor our content that we publish to Pinterest to meet the needs of others.
 Here’s how we create impactful pins that generate more click-throughs, re-pins, and saves.

-First things first, you should have an arsenal of Photoshop templates (or Canva) for your pins to create easy text overlay.
-People are searching and browsing Pinterest to get answers to problems and the easier they know what your pin an article will be about, the more likely they’ll re-pin and click through.
-(Here is an example of a pin with text overlay.)
+First things first, you should have an arsenal of Canva templates for your pins to create easy text overlay.
+People are searching and browsing Pinterest to get answers to problems and the easier they know what your pin and article will be about, the more likely they’ll re-pin and click through.

 Keep Your Ratio In Check